Bucky the Badger

 Where to Eat

 Mishqui Peruvian Cuisine is hands down one of the best places to eat in Madison.
-Offering traditional South American dishes like their delectable empanadas and their mouthwatering ceviche, this small restaurant packs a big punch.
+Offering traditional South American dishes like their delectable Peruvian or Colombian empanadas and their mouthwatering ceviche, this small restaurant packs a major punch.
 Their juices are distinct and some of the best drinks we’ve ever had.
-Purple corn juice doesn’t sound like a good time, but trust us.
-It is.
+Purple corn juice, chicha morada, may not sound like a good time, but trust us; it is.

-Mishqui is located in Monona and has been open since April 2022.
+Mishqui now has two locations, in Monona and Middleton.
+They have been open since April 2022.

 Madison Sourdough bakes a mean baguette.
 As a bakery, patisserie, and café this culinary singularity has captured our taste buds with its delicate croissants and French breads reminiscent of the loaves of Paris itself.
 The bakers make bread daily for the café that serves as the face of Madison Sourdough, as well as for restaurants and businesses around the city.